 For example, an hourlong zipline tour is only $20, tube rafting is only $6, and night walks start at just $5.
 On the other end of the spectrum, there are some fine luxury experiences to indulge in at the upscale lodges throughout the cloud forest, with activities priced accordingly.

-But there’s not a need to spend on expensive excursions unless you want to.
+But there’s no need to spend on expensive excursions unless you want to.
 Mindo is very conducive to budget travel.
-As such, all of the Mindo tour prices are outlined in this travel guide to better grasp exactly what a trip to Mindo may cost.
+As such, all of the Mindo tour prices are outlined in this travel guide to better grasp exactly what your trip to Mindo may cost.

 So without further ado, here are the best things to do in Mindo, Ecuador!
-The video below puts to motion all of Mindo’s awesome must-do activities that are further detailed in the remainder of the article that follows.
+The video below puts to motion all of Mindo’s awesome must-do activities that are further detailed in the remainder of this travel guide.

 1) Go Birdwatching in Mindo, Even If Not into Birding

 Birdwatching in Mindo is the premier activity in the region, given the biodiversity of birds that flourish in this area.
 There are hundreds of species of birds found throughout the Mindo Valley!
-Even for those not into birding, Mindo can be a perfect place to give it a try, given all the birds found here.
-Some bird species people travel to Mindo to find include many varieties of toucans, parrots, quetzals, and even umbrellabirds!
+Even for those not into birding, Mindo can be a perfect place to try it, given all the birds found here.
+Birders often travel to Mindo to seek out species such as toucans, parrots, quetzals, and even umbrellabirds!

 Taking birdwatching tours in Mindo is truly the best way to actually find many of these coveted bird species.
 These professionals not only know where to look but also bring along high-powered telescopes to see these birds that are often way up in a tree or flying high overhead.